joaodamasio22/joaodamasio22/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

  - 💬 I'm 18 years old and currently live in Brazil.
-I have intermediate English skills and experience with HTML5, CSS3, JavaScript, python and SQL.
+I have intermediate English skills and experience with HTML5, CSS3, JavaScript, node.js, python, SQL and PostGreSQL.
 I'm constantly learning, thrive in technology, and have strong leadership skills.

 - ⚡ I like to play sports, like bodybuilding, soccer, skateboarding...
 I enjoy watching movies, series and playing games in my free time, but I'm also getting into the habit of reading.\o/
 </details>